NeurogineAssignment/StoreWheel/README.md

 ## TODO
 - Bonus features
-  * Pull-to-refresh
-  * Apply diffing to the product list adapters
   * A unit test for my data or business logic
+  * Paging 3 library implementation

 ## Design
 - i've actually started first by designing the UI on figma usng material3 components , you can check it here :-